 Much credit is due to my faithful wife who has not only been a good mother to our children but a wonderful copastor and preacher as well.

 C. M. Ward interviews Dr. Wernher von Braun (center) in his office at the Space Center headquarters in Huntsville, Ala.
 Lee Shultz (right) looks on.

-T WAS A RESTLESS NIGHT.
-The thunder and lightning of the heavy rainstorm only added to the anxiety of the anticipated early hour to arise.
+of the heavy rainstorm only added to the anxiety of the anticipated early hour to arise.
 It was 5:30 a.m. when the phone rang and our pilot said our flight would be delayed.
 Finally at 9:40 a.m. we taxied down the runway and headed our Cessna Skylane toward Huntsville, Ala.